realpython/python-basics-exercises/chapter_review.md

 1. What's the purpose of indentation in Python code?
     - Code blocks - like functions, if statements, loops, etc. - are defined by indentation.
 Indenting starts a block, while unindenting ends it.
 In other words, indentation is how the Python interpreter knows that code is inside of a block.
 As soon as the interpeter sees a line that isn't indented, that's the end of the block.

+1. Assuming Python 2.7.x, what will be printed - `print type(9/10)`?
+    - In Python 2.7.x, dividing two integers yields an integer; the remainder is dropped.

 ## Fundamentals: Conditional logic